 Our students are trained in advanced statistical, data, and computer science skills as well as concentrated domain knowledge.
 This combination enables WSU graduates to effectively work in teams and easily communicate with colleagues and managers to solve problems.

-The ten specialization concentrations, including the General concentration, are curricular partnerships between the College of Arts and Sciences and the Voiland College of Engineering and Architecture, Carson College of Business, College of Education, and the College of Agriculture, Human, and Natural Resource Sciences.
+The ten specialization options, including the General option, are curricular partnerships between the College of Arts and Sciences and the Voiland College of Engineering and Architecture, Carson College of Business, College of Education, and the College of Agriculture, Human, and Natural Resource Sciences.

 Students graduating with a BS in Data Analytics from WSU will be able to: